 6.2 Single answer method

 If there is a non-ambiguous answer to an identification question, the single answer method may be used.
 This method is appropriate for alphanumeric character recognition scenarios.
 A viewer is asked what letter(s) or number(s) was present in a specific area of the video, and the answer can be evaluated as either correct or incorrect.
+Alternatively, fuzzy logic may be used (e.g. Hamming distance or Levensthein distance), as seen in [b-Leszczuk2014].

 Yes or No tests also fall under this method.
 A viewer may be asked if a certain object was present in the clip, for example.
 In this method, it is important to ensure that the procedure used to gather the viewers' responses is easy to understand, so that the test interface does not distract from the cognitive processing required for actual identification of the alphanumeric characters or object.
 Care must also be taken to avoid terminology that may differ from participant to participant.

-"Unsure" may be the third possible answer.
+The use of "Unsure" as the third possible answer is discouraged but allowed.
+The experimenter should be aware that individual subjects tend to overuse the “Unsure” choice [b-Green], leading to contamination of results.
+Consequently, special care must be taken when “Unsure” is one of the listed choices.

 An example of an alphanumeric single answer viewer screen is shown below.